-Pea.
-Fresh or frozen peas are a great way to add beneficial nutrients to a dog's diet.
+Pea: Fresh or freeze dried pea is a great way to add beneficial nutrients to a dog's diet.
 In addition to green beans, snow peas and snow peas are also a healthy snack.

-Organ meat (some).
-The liver and heart of a chicken, turkey, and beef are healthy sources of vitamins and minerals for dogs.
-Freeze-dried Chicken is rich in cartilage and is an important part of a healthy pet diet.
+Organ meat (some): The liver and heart of a chicken, turkey, and beef are healthy sources of vitamins and minerals for dogs.
+Freeze dried Chicken powder is rich in cartilage and is an important part of a healthy pet diet.

-Fruits: Apples (without seeds), bananas, blueberries, cantaloupes can all be safely eaten with your dog, even though melons are high in sugar.
+Fruits: Freeze dried pear, apples (without seeds), bananas, blueberries, cantaloupes can all be safely eaten with your dog, even though melons are high in sugar.